 “She is dead,” I lie.

-We go on, a verbal tennis match: I take my best shot; he hits it back.
+We go on, a verbal tennis match: He serves; I take my best shot; he hits it back.

 “I have no sister.”
 (I have, in fact, two).